Appstax/appstax-ios/README.md

 -------

 The Appstax iOS SDK is licensed under the [MIT License](LICENSE)
-The Starscream framework is licesed under the [Apache License](https://github.com/daltoniam/Starscream/blob/master/LICENSE)
+The Starscream framework is licensed under the [Apache License](https://github.com/daltoniam/Starscream/blob/master/LICENSE)